What is the UCI Cyclo-Cross World Cup?

 What is the Jingle Cross?

-The Jingle Cross is our 3 day festival September 15th-17th, 2017 which includes the men's and women's UCI World Cup professional cyclocross races, 4 additional professional cyclo-cross races, over 60 amateur races, a gravel grinder, fondo, kids races, pro rider free tips and clinic, food and beverages, the Beers and Gears Oktoberfest, bands, DJ,s and much more.
+The Jingle Cross is our 3 day festival September 28th-30th, 2018 which includes the men's and women's UCI World Cup professional cyclocross races, 4 additional professional cyclo-cross races, 65 amateur races, a gravel grinder, fondo, kids races, free cyco-cross clinic from the pros, food and beverages, the Deschutes Brewery and Jingle Cross Beers and Gears Oktoberfest, our World Cup Wine Walk, the Jingle Cross Music Festival featuring the Pork Tornados plus DJ,s and our amazingly cool and hilarious Jingle Cross Doggy Cross presented by Nulo.
+This is a "must see" event weekend.

 How are the World Cup athletes chosen?